-The initial procedure will generally take approximately 2 to 2 ½ hours; there are consent form to fill up and discuss about health conditions, photographs to take; desired design and color to discuss; the procedure to perform; and the aftercare requirements to discuss.
-Follow up or color refresher procedures usually do not require the same amount of time.
+The initial procedure will generally take approximately 2 to 2 ½ hours; there are consent forms to fill up and discuss health conditions, photographs to take; desired design and colour to discuss; the procedure to perform; and the aftercare requirements to discuss.
+Follow-up or colour refresher procedures usually do not require the same amount of time.

-Colors will appear darker immediately following the procedure but will soften and lighten during the healing process.
+Colours will appear darker immediately following the procedure but will soften and lighten during the healing process.
 The healing time is different for each individual and procedure.
-It’s very important to realize that often the new procedure represents something somewhat different; at times color where there was no color at all or very little.
+It’s very important to realize that often the new procedure represents something somewhat different; at times colour where there was no colour at all or very little.
 It takes time to become acclimated to a new look.

-Lip color often involves temporary swelling and can take up to six weeks to reflect the final color.
+Lip colour often involves temporary swelling and can take up to six weeks to reflect the final colour.

 What’s a Touch-Up and Do I Need One?

-Lipstick can be worn over your existing permanent color to create a new look.
+Lipstick can be worn over your existing permanent colour to create a new look.

 |Full lip color